MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 ### 2.3 Multiple conditions

 As mentioned before, we can chain multiple statements using a ```if elif else``` structure.
-In this way we can capture all situations where the program should perform specific behavior.
+In this way we can capture all situations where the program should perform a specific behavior.

 *If this is true, do that.
 Else check if this is true, and do that.
 Else do this.*